dipika-m/NASA-APOD/README.md

 > Go to http://localhost:8080
 ```

-#### Expectations and Requirements
+#### What is being done

-- App should make a request using `fetch` to the NASA API shared above.
+- This app makes a request using `fetch` to the NASA API shared above.
-- App should render the title, explanation, and copyright of the image.
+- App renders the title, explanation, and copyright of the image.
-- App should render the image itself.
+- App renders the image itself.
     - Sometimes the APOD is a video.
-App should account for this.
+App also accounts for this.
 [April 17, 2017 APOD video example.](https://apod.nasa.gov/apod/ap170417.html)
-- There should be an input control where one can set the desired width the image should render in.
+- An input control has been added where one can set the desired width the image should render in.
-- If the width exceeds _1000px_ the app should use `hdurl` instead of `url` to render the image.
+- If the width exceeds _1000px_ the app uses `hdurl` instead of `url` to render the image.
-- App should leverage `styled-components` at a minimum to style the various views
+- App leverages `styled-components` at a minimum to style the various views
+- Additional component for full screen viewing has been added

-#### FAQ
+#### Future work/potential issues

-> Can I pull in additional libraries and/or tweak the app configuration?

-**Absolutely, as long as `fetch` and `styled-components` are still used.**

-> Do I need to introduce state management (i.e. Redux, Mobx)?

-**It is not required to introduce state management libraries.
-With that said, clean separation of concerns and adopting patterns like container vs. presentation components can go a long way!**

-> How much time should I spend on this?

-**We'd like to see the exercise completed within 2-3 hours.
-It may seem like ample time given the narrow functional scope defined above, but we will be looking out for details spent on UI and UX that go above and beyond.**

-> I have another question

-**Don't hesitate to reach out: [eng-exercises@quartethealth.com](mailto:eng-exercises@quartethealth.com).**
+- Navigation logic for viewing multiple images is added.
+- CSS and other styling components still need to be added for multi images
+- Archive function possible with above additions, but needs to be added
+- Improvement needs to be made to the UI/IX from the current scheme
+- Some potential issues with full screen mode need to be fixed